How To Freeze Mashed Potatoes Now For Thanksgiving

 Use a little bit of the soft butter to grease a casserole dish.
 This dish should be able to go in the freezer and in the oven.

-Once the dish is buttered, us a tablespoon or so of the grated Parm to dust the inside of the dish.
+Once the dish is buttered, use a tablespoon or so of the grated Parm to dust the inside of the dish.
 Set aside.

-When potatoes fall apart when you press on them, drain and return to pan on stove.
-Make sure stove is off now.
+When potatoes fall apart when you press on them, drain and return to the pan on the stove.
+Make sure the stove is off now.

 Add the cream cheese, sour cream, and all but one tablespoon of the butter.